princekanhaiya/Electronic-Horn-System/README.md

 - All the buttons label are mentioned below the button and shall be in off condition.
 - Status of the simulaion can be seen on `LCD screen`
 - Analog value(`Temperature sensor`) only get updated when intrrupt buttons are pressed.
-- Horn will blow only when horn button is pressed and it doesnot depends engine button at any time after powering app the module.
+- Horn will blow only when horn button is pressed, When ignition is ON
 - Potentiometer is used instead of `temperature sensor`.
 - As there is not seperate hardware/filter is used for buttons so software debouncing is used
 - Callibration is only possisble when engine is OFF.

 ## License ##

-This library is distributed under the BSD-style license found in the [LICENSE](/LICENSE.md) file.
+This library is distributed under the MIT license found in the [LICENSE](/LICENSE.md) file.